 Simple e-waste management tips

-• One of the simplest ways of e-waste management is recycling it.
-Any electronic gadget or appliance, right from tablets to television can be recycled.
-These dumped products are brought together, and their useful parts and components are gathered together.
+- One of the simplest ways of managing e-waste is recycling.
+Any electronic gadget or appliance, from tablets to televisions, can be recycled.
+Dumped products are gathered together, and their useful parts and components are gathered together.
 These parts are then processed for recycling.

-• Instead of throwing gadgets that you no longer use, it is better to donate them.
-Selling old gadgets may not always be an option as the value you receive is very less.
+- Instead of throwing away gadgets that you no longer use, it is better to donate them.
+Selling old gadgets may not always be an option, as the value you receive is much less.
 It is better to donate these using online websites or people around you.
-You can donate old laptops or computers to schools, social programs or to people who cannot afford to buy them.
+You can donate old laptops or computers to schools, social programs, or to people who cannot afford to buy them.

-• Look for buy-back programs offered by several companies and brands.
-Thus, if you are upgrading your mobile, laptop or tablet device, you can give your old device and get a new one.
-While purchasing new gadgets, ask the store if they can take your old equipment in exchange of new one.
+- Look for buy-back programs offered by several companies and brands.
+Thus, if you are upgrading your mobile, laptop, or tablet device, you can give up your old device and get a new one.
+While purchasing new gadgets, ask the store if they can take your old equipment in exchange for a new one.

-• Batteries are also part of e-waste.
-So, make sure that you dispose car, laptop or mobile phone batteries in an environment-friendly manner.
+- Batteries are also part of e-waste.
+So, make sure that you dispose of car, laptop, or mobile phone batteries in an environmentally friendly manner.

-• Extend the life of your electronic devices by using them with care and ensuring proper maintenance.
-Avoid overcharging the battery and schedule regular service of the device.
+- Use your electronic devices with care and ensure proper maintenance.
+Avoid overcharging the battery and schedule regular device service.
 Keep your device clean and safe at all times.
-More the life of a device, less will be the amount of e-waste generated.
+The longer a device’s life is, the less e-waste is generated.

-• Look out for local recycling centers in your town or cities.
-No matter in which city you reside, there will always be few options of people dealing in electronic waste recycling.
-Give your old, not working devices to these centers for recycling instead of throwing them in the dustbin.
+- Look out for local recycling centres in your town or cities.
+No matter in which city you reside, there will always be few options for people dealing in electronic waste recycling.
+Give your old, not working devices to these centres for recycling instead of throwing them in the dustbin.
 Also, gain knowledge about the local recycling rules applicable in your city.

-• Find an e-waste drop off point in your city.
-Group together all the electronic and electrical appliances you no longer use and drop them off at the e-waste drop off point.
+- Find an e-waste drop-off point in your city.
+Gather all the electronic and electrical appliances you no longer use and drop them off at the drop-off point.
 This is the most efficient way of getting rid of e-waste.
-Alternatively, a Skip Bin Company such as Best Price Skip Bins can help dispose of any e-waste correctly.
+Alternatively, we help dispose of any e-waste correctly.